C-Monaghan/C-Monaghan/README.md

 - 👋 Hi, I’m @C-Monaghan
-- 👀 I’m interested in learning the basics of coding and app development
-- 🌱 I’m currently learning Kotlin in my free time
+- 👀 I’m a PhD student with Science Foundation Ireland

 <!---
 C-Monaghan/C-Monaghan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.